Besov spaces and random walks on a hyperbolic group: boundary traces and reflecting extensions of Dirichlet forms: Preliminary facts on Dirichlet forms

 We next define an {\it extended Dirichlet space}, which will be used in what follows. \begin{defn} Let $(\ce,\cf)$ be a Dirichlet form on $L^2(E,m)$.
-We denote by $\cf_e$ the set of all $m$-measurable functions $u$ with the following properties: \begin{itemize} \item$|u|<\infty$ $m$-a.e. and \item there exists an approximating sequence $(u_n)\subset\cf$ such that $\lim_{n\to\infty}u_n=u$ $m$-a.e. and $(u_n)$ is an $\ce$-Cauchy sequence ,namely, for any $\varepsilon>0$, there exists an integer $N$ such that $\ce(u_n-u_m,u_n-u_m)<\varepsilon$ for any $n,m\geq N$. \end{itemize} By the second property, it is obvious that for any $u\in\cf_e$ and its approximating sequence $(u_n)$, the limit $\ce(u,u):=\lim_{n\to\infty}\ce(u_n,u_n)$ exists and does not depend on the choice of the approximating sequence of $u$.
+We denote by $\cf_e$ the set of all $m$-measurable functions $u$ with the following properties: \begin{itemize} \item$|u|<\infty$ $m$-a.e. and \item there exists an approximating sequence $(u_n)\subset\cf$ such that $\lim_{n\to\infty}u_n=u$ $m$-a.e. and $(u_n)$ is an $\ce$-Cauchy sequence, namely, for any $\varepsilon>0$, there exists an integer $N$ such that $\ce(u_n-u_m,u_n-u_m)<\varepsilon$ for any $n,m\geq N$. \end{itemize} By the second property, it is obvious that for any $u\in\cf_e$ and its approximating sequence $(u_n)$, the limit $\ce(u,u):=\lim_{n\to\infty}\ce(u_n,u_n)$ exists and does not depend on the choice of the approximating sequence of $u$.
 We will call $(\cf_e,\ce)$ the extended Dirichlet space of $(\ce,\cf)$. \end{defn} The following theorem shows that the extended Dirichlet space $(\cf_e,\ce)$ characterizes the original Dirichlet form $(\ce,\cf)$. \begin{theo}\cite[Theorem 1.5.2]{FOT} Let $(\ce,\cf)$ and $(\cf_e,\ce)$ be a Dirichlet form on $L^2(E,m)$ and its extended Dirichlet space, respectively.
 Then we have that $\cf=\cf_e\cap L^2(E,m)$. \end{theo} We next explain the probabilistic aspect of the theory of Dirichlet forms, especially the connection to the theory of symmetric Markov processes.
 Let $(X_t)$ be a Hunt process on $(E,m)$.
 We recall that Hunt processes are strong Markov processes with certain regularity properties of the sample paths.
-Then, the linear operator $T_t:L^2(E,m)\to L^2(E,m)$ given by $T_tf(\bullet):=E_{\bullet}[f(X_t)]$ defines a strongly continuous semigroup on $L^2(E,m)$.
-We say that $(X_t)$ is $m$-{\it symmetric} when $T_t$ is a symmetric operator on $L^2(E,m)$.
-Thus, it is a natural question to ask whether for a given Dirichlet form $(\ce,\cf)$, there exists a Hunt process $(X_t)$ such that the semigroup corresponding to $(\ce,\cf)$ coincides with that induced by the Markov process $(X_t)$.
-It is a well-known fact in the theory of Dirichlet forms that when the Dirichlet form $(\ce,\cf)$ on $L^2(E,m)$ is {\it regular}, which roughly means that the domain $\cf$ contains sufficiently many functions in $C_0(E):=\{f:E\to\mathbb{R}\ ;\ f\ {\rm is\ a\ continuous\ function\ with\ compact\ support}\}$, then we have a correspondence between regular Dirichlet forms on $L^2(E,m)$ and $m$-symmetric Hunt processes on $E$. \begin{remark} We recommend interested readers to consult textbooks such as \cite{FOT,CF} for details including the precise definition of Hunt processes. \end{remark}
+Then, the linear operator $T_t:L^2(E,m)\to L^2(E,m)$ given by